 In addition to faster production, 3D printing allows engineers to create parts with far more complexity – like optimized end-of-arm tools with high performance that couldn’t be justified with traditional manufacturing – yet avoid the cost increases that often accompany highly complex designs.

-Using the Desktop Metal Studio System, Egar engineers are able to produce end-of-arm tooling and prototype dies with complex geometry – like internal cooling channels – that cannot be manufactured via casting, machining, milling or other traditional methods.
+Using Metal Additive Manufacturing, Egar engineers are able to produce end-of-arm tooling and prototype dies with complex geometry – like internal cooling channels – that cannot be manufactured via casting, machining, milling or other traditional methods.

 Additive technology also opens the door to lightweighting parts like transfer arms of a press to optimize performance and reduce stress on machines, as well as combining multiple parts into one (assembly consolidation.)

 Additive manufacturing also allows for the use of generative design tools, enabling engineers to access new design spaces and create parts with organically inspired geometry, to create parts that are optimized for their application, but are significantly lighter and cheaper to manufacture.

 Egar engineers are eagerly exploring possible uses for upcoming materials – particularly copper – for use in a resistance welding application.